Counseling Degrees and Programs in Nebraska

 Concordia University-Nebraska

 Concordia University-Nebraska is a Lutheran institution offering an online Master of Arts (MA) in School Counseling.
 The program teaches students child and adolescent development and mental health, counseling theories, and trauma and crisis intervention.
-The degree is comprised of 50 credits for certified teacher applicants or 62 credits for applicants without a teaching certificate.
+The degree consists of 50 credits for certified teacher applicants or 62 credits for applicants without a teaching certificate.
 Students must also complete 100 hours of supervised practicum and 225 hours of supervised internship at the PK-6 level as well as 225 hours of supervised internship at the 7-12 level.
 Practicum and internship are completed in the student’s local area.
 The MA degree is designed to accommodate the needs of working professionals as all coursework can be completed online and several start dates are offered during the year.
 Courses are offered in an accelerated, eight-week format, enabling students to take courses on a full-time or part-time basis throughout the year.
-Graduates will meet Nebraska requirements to become a school counselor in PK-12 settings.
+Graduates will meet Nebraska requirements to become school counselors in PK-12 settings.

 Creighton University